Update: FAIRFIELD, Conn. — All charges in this case were dismissed by Connecticut Superior Court.

 The police report said Melissa Tristine-Keough, 39, of Bridgeport, she failed to negotiate a traffic circle on Black Rock Turnpike and lost control of the car.
-Officers found her heavily damaged car with two flat tires but no occupants, police said.
+Officers found her damaged car with two flat tires but no occupants, police said.

 The one-car accident Saturday afternoon damaged the median and a sign, police said.